SOHEI PRODUCTIONS PRESENTS

-"Madagasikara" is now being submitted to film festivals and will be released early next year.
-Sohei's second film, “Opeka”, the inspiring story of the extraordinarily gifted humanitarian Father Pedro Opeka, is in post-production and will be submitted to film festivals in 2019.
+"Madagasikara" is now in distribution and will be on streaming services soon.
+"Opeka", the inspiring story of the extraordinarily gifted humanitarian Father Pedro Opeka, will be screening in film festivals throughout 2020.
 The two films are related: the first is about survival, and the second is about hope.

 Co-Producer, Lead Editor